Best Big Android Phones Android Central 2020

 You get a huge display and huge battery to let you game without worry, plus great gaming-specific specs and features all around.

-When you're looking for the biggest-and-best phone available, the Galaxy S20 Ultra sets the standard.
+When you're looking for the best big Android phone, the Galaxy S20 Ultra sets the standard.
 Not only does it have a massive display, but it's also the best display in terms of quality across the board.

 And Samsung makes use of it with an incredible spec sheet, tons of features, and a camera array that gives you great main camera shots and impressive zoom capabilities.
 You pay dearly to get this complete package, but there's something to be said for going all-in to get the best phone possible when you need a big screen.
 The Galaxy S20 Ultra rewards you for that decision.